 Sexual and Reproductive Health and Rights – the key to Gender Equality and Women’s Empowerment

-Report by IPPF (2015) is intended for advocates and decision makers, to help them champion sexual and reproductive health and rights as central to advancing the empowerment of girls and women and to achieving gender equality.
+Report by IPPF (2015) is intended for advocates and decision makers to help them champion sexual and reproductive health and rights in advancing the empowerment of girls and women and to achieve gender equality.
 The report examines the links between sexual and reproductive health and rights and gender equality.
-It explores the different pathways of empowerment that girls and women experience, and analyzes how these pathways are affected by sexual and reproductive health and rights
+It explores the different pathways of empowerment that girls and women experience and analyzes how these pathways are affected by sexual and reproductive health and rights

-The report is focusing on three areas and their links with sexual and reproductive health and rights as well as identifying ways in which these links contribute to empowerment experienced by girls and women.
+The report focuses on three areas and their links with sexual and reproductive health and rights as well as identifies ways in which these links contribute to empowerment experienced by girls and women.
 The three focus areas are:

 UNFPA and Gender Equality

 Women and girls are still much more likely than men to be poor and illiterate.
-They have less access to property ownership, credit, training and emplyment.
-Women are far less likely than men to be politically active and more likely to be victims of domestic abuse and other forms of violence.
+They have less access to property ownership, credit, training, and employment.
+Women are far less likely than men to be politically active and more likely to experience domestic abuse and other forms of violence.

-Gender equality will be achieved only when women and men enjoy the same opportunitiets, rights and obligations in all spheres of life.
-Gender equality demands the empowerement of women, with a focus on identifying and redressing power imbalances and giving women more autonomy to manage their own life.
-Women’s empowerement is effecting on the whole families and these benefit often have a ripple effect on future generations.
+Gender equality will be achieved only when women and men enjoy the same opportunities, rights and obligations in all spheres of life.
+Gender equality demands the empowerment of women, with a focus on identifying and addressing power imbalances and giving women more autonomy to manage their own lives.
+Women’s empowerment affects the whole family and this will often have a ripple effect on the future generations.

-Key issues for women’s empowerement include: reproductive health and economic, educational and political empowerment.
+Key issues for women’s empowerment include: reproductive health and economic, educational and political empowerment.